travis-ci/docs-travis-ci-com/user/tutorial.md

  **IMPORTANT**

 Perforce depot/repository may be very heavy, so downloading it fully for build (e.g., terabytes of data) is often unwanted, as the source code to be built/tested is only a fraction of the whole depot size.
 To download it partially, a Travis CI user must define a specific subpath, which is later downloaded by the Travis CI build job.
-Such subpaths may be defined by using the `perforce_test_path` tag within a `.travis.yml` file.
+Such subpaths may be defined using the `perforce_test_path` tag within a `.travis.yml` file.
 If the property is not provided, the default behavior is downloading the whole depot/repository.
 See the example below for reference.

    ```yaml
    dist: focal